The key difference between male and female kangaroo is that male kangaroo does not have a pouch while female kangaroo has a pouch.

-A male kangaroo is called either as a Buck or a Boomer or an Old Man.
-They are tall and stout; a well-built adult buck could weigh up to 95 kilograms with a height of more than two metres.
-Their sexual behaviours are interesting.
-When female comes to heat, male monitors the female and follows all of her movements.
-Flehman reaction, which is a sexual action that male performs by sniffing the female’s urine to confirm that the female is in heat.
-During this period, bucks slowly gets close and try to show off with certain things to get her attraction.
-No reluctance in female demonstrates her interest on the buck.
-The strong large males can create a stronger bond with females than a thin week one would do.
-Bucks fight with each other mostly for females, as well as for food and water.
-In the presence of an attractive female in heat, the bucks fight by means of show off, or for competition for females.
+When the female comes to heat, male monitors the female and follows all her movements.
+They show Flehman reaction, which is a sexual action male performs by sniffing the female’s urine to confirm that the female is in heat.
+During this period, bucks slowly get close and try to show off with certain behaviours to get her attraction.
+Females show their interest on bucks by signalling no reluctance.
+The strong large males can create a stronger bond with females than a thin, weak one would do.
+Bucks fight with each other, mostly for females, as well as for food and water.
+In the presence of an attractive female in heat, the bucks fight by means of showing off, or competition for females.

-What’s the difference between Male and Female Kangaroo?
+What are the Similarities Between Male and Female Kangaroo?

 - Male and female kangaroos are indigenous to Australia.